Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

 Auto shut-offAfter 10 minutes of inactivity After 30 minutes of inactivity

-Dyson Corrale vs GHD Platinum+ design
+Dyson Corrale vs ghd Platinum+ design

 Dyson Corrale design:

-GHD Platinum+ design:
+ghd Platinum+ design:

-Dyson Corrale vs GHD Platinum+ features
+Dyson Corrale vs ghd Platinum+ features

 Dyson Corrale features:

 The plates on the Corrale are made of flexible copper that bends and flexes around the hair for increased tension and reduced damage and frizz.
-This makes it one of the and the best straighteners for curly hair on the market.
+This makes it one of the best straighteners for curly hair on the market.
 This device has an integrated heat control sensor too, which regulates the temperature of the plates 100 times per second.
 This makes sure that the heat distribution remains even, so there are no hair-singeing hot spots, and that it never goes above the listed temperature.

-GHD Platinum+ features:
+ghd Platinum+ features:

-Dyson Corrale vs GHD Platinum+ performance
+Dyson Corrale vs ghd Platinum+ performance

 dyson corrale review before and after photos